 An 1823 affidavit by Peter Eltonhead states, "I Peter Eltonhead of the county of Woodford and the state of Kentucky being first duly sworn, do testify and say that being in the employment of Thomas Stedman in the year 1819 or 1820 made for Transylvania University, one Stamping Press for the seal of said institution..."

-To the right is the seal of Kentucky University, date unknown.
+Above is the seal of Kentucky University, date unknown.
 Transylvania was known as Kentucky University from 1865 to 1908.
 This seal appears on the cover of the 1908 yearbook.

 In 1908 the name of the institution was changed from Kentucky University back to Transylvania University.
 This is the original drawing of the seal created by student Curtis Fox in 1908 for the newly renamed institution.